szkf/i18node.js/README.md

 ### Template string translation

 You can embed strings into the translation phrase using the `$()` syntax (notice the parenthesis instead of curly brackets).
-This way you can translate the phrase once and use it for all combinations without having to duplicate the same translation.

 ```js
 i18node.config({ locales: ['en', 'de'], directory: __dirname + '/locales' })